slalom-consulting-ltd/terraform-guidelines/README.md

 ## Naming

-Use Lowercase names for resources.
+Use Lower-case names for resources.
 Use "\_" as a separator for resource names.
-Name must be self explanatory containing several lowercase words if needed separated by "\_".
+Names must be self explanatory containing several lower-case words if needed separated by "\_".

 Use descriptive and non environment specific names to identify resources.